dredremontes/fn_MD_FDA/README.md

 ```
 name 20 hold
 ```
 Press enter/return twice.
+This selected the residue 96-ILE (Isoleucine) as the hold group.
 Press q and then enter to save and quit.
-Create constraints
+Next, we create constraints
 ```
 gmx genrestr -f npt.gro -n index.ndx -o R_pull.itp
 ```